Nagoya Castle / 名古屋城 (Aichi)

 • Gardens

-Ninomaru Garden is a vast garden area established on the north side of Nagoya Castle’s Ninomaru Goten, and boasts Japan’s largest garden of a castle in which a castle lord actually resided.
-Ninomaru Garden comprises north, front, and east gardens, a stone bridge spanning a rock arrangement resembling a waterfall, masonry reminiscent of a valley, and numerous other dynamic expressions which have earned it a strong reputation as one of Japan’s most beautiful gardens.
+Ni-no-maru Garden is a vast garden area located on the north side of the Ni-no-maru Goten [Ni-no-maru Palace] of Nagoya Castle and is the largest garden in Japan.
+Comprised of north, front, and east gardens, a stone bridge spanning a rock arrangement resembling waterfall, masonry reminiscent of a valley, and numerous other dynamic expressions which have earned a strong reputation as one of the most beautiful gardens in Japan.

 ©名古屋城総合事務所